AdvaitPaliwal/wayne-state-campus-daily-screener/README.md

 - `phone_num` The phone number that will receive the texts
 - `phone_provider` - Your phone provider from the [list](https://github.com/AdvaitPaliwal/wayne-state-campus-daily-screener/blob/main/phone_providers.txt)
 - `TZ` - A timezone selection from the [database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) under `TZ database name`

+All config vars are stored in an encrypted form as they are designed to contain sensitive information.

 ## Deploying the app